- What is the history of the school and where is it located?

 Is Northwestern California University accredited?
-If not, will I be eligible for Bar membership in any state other than California?
+Also, will I upon graduation be eligible for Bar membership in any jurisdiction other than California?

-Our school was approved in 1982 to issue degrees by the State of California Department of Education.
-It is presently registered with and regulated by the California State Bar.
-Our students are eligible to practice law in California if they successfully take and pass the California First-Year Law Students' Examination (the "Baby Bar") after the first year of our program and later, upon completion of the program, pass the California General Bar Exam.
-The school, as with all distance learning and correspondence schools, is not accredited by the American Bar Association (ABA) or by the by the California Committee of Bar Examiners (CBE).
-However, as mentioned above, it is registered with and regulated by the California Bar as an unaccredited law school and our students are eligible to practice law in California after passing the Baby Bar and General Bar Exam, and are eligible to practice in certain other states and the District of Columbia (Washington D.C.) pursuant to special eligibility rules.
+The school was approved in 1982 to confer degrees by the State of California Department of Education.
+It is accredited by the State Bar of California.
+Graduates of the school are eligible to practice law in California if they successfully take and pass the California Bar Examination.
+The school is not American Bar Association (ABA) approved.
+However, Northwestern California University is fully accredited by the Committee of Bar Examiners (CBE) of the State Bar of California and its graduates are eligible to practice law in California after passing the California Bar Examination, and are eligible to practice in certain other states and the District of Columbia (Washington D.C.) pursuant to special eligibility rules.

-Northwestern California University graduates have so far been admitted as lawyers in Washington D.C., the states of Alaska, California, Florida, Iowa, Massachusetts, Michigan and Washington, and in the U.S. Territory of Puerto Rico (Federal).
+Northwestern California University graduates have so far been admitted as lawyers in Washington D.C., the states of Alaska, California, Florida, Iowa, Massachusetts, Michigan, Washington and Wisconsin; and in the U.S. Territory of Puerto Rico (Federal).

-It is also true that, regardless of location, as members of the California Bar they can represent individuals in litigation related to federal tax, immigration, military courts-martial (as non-military lawyers), veterans claims and many other matters, with bar membership that can be acquired in certain federal courts, including the U.S. Court of Federal Claims, the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of Appeals for Veterans Claims, the Army Court of Criminal Appeals, the Air Force Court of Criminal Appeals, the Navy-Marine Corps Court of Criminal Appeals, the Coast Guard Court of Criminal Appeals, the U.S. Court of Appeals for the Armed Forces, the U.S. Tax Court and the U.S. Supreme Court; and can represent individuals in general immigration matters with the United States Citizenship and Immigration Services, in general tax matters with the Internal Revenue Service, and in other administrative matters with many other federal agencies.
+It is also true that, regardless of location, as members of the California Bar they can represent individuals in litigation related to federal tax, customs & trade, immigration, military courts-martial (as non-military lawyers), veterans claims and many other matters, with bar membership that can be acquired in certain federal courts, including the U.S. Court of Federal Claims; the U.S. Court of Appeals for the Federal Circuit; the U.S. Court of Appeals for Veterans Claims; the Army Court of Criminal Appeals; the Air Force Court of Criminal Appeals; the Navy-Marine Corps Court of Criminal Appeals; the Coast Guard Court of Criminal Appeals; the U.S. Court of Appeals for the Armed Forces; the U.S. Tax Court; the U.S. Court of International Trade; and the U.S. Supreme Court, and can represent individuals in general immigration matters with the United States Citizenship and Immigration Services; in general tax matters with the Internal Revenue Service; and in other administrative matters with many other federal agencies.

 In addition to checking with the bar organizations of the states where you may wish to practice law; you should also review the Comprehensive Guide to Bar Admission Requirements.
 The publication is available on the National Conference of Bar Examiners website at the following URL: http://www.ncbex.org/assets/media_files/Comp-Guide/CompGuide.pdf

-Officials at St. Thomas University School of Law in Miami, Florida and at Thomas Jefferson School of Law in San Diego, California (both ABA approved law schools) have confirmed that they will accept graduates of our JD program in their schools' LLM programs.
-Certain other ABA law schools with LLM programs may also accept our JD degree graduates as LLM students.
+Officials at St. Thomas University School of Law in Miami, Florida (an ABA approved law school) have confirmed that they will accept graduates of the school's JD program in their schools' LLM program.
+Certain other ABA law schools with LLM programs may also accept the school's JD degree graduates as LLM students.
 Their catalogs usually indicate that they require, as a prerequisite to enrollment, the prior conferment of a Juris Doctor degree from an ABA approved law school.
 In reality though, these schools will occasionally accept graduates of schools that are not ABA approved, and in doing so, apply a relaxed standard that looks at the "complete picture" of an applicant's background and experience.

-The exclusive administrator for the QLTT in the United States is QLTT International.
-You can obtain information related to study materials and other important details on the QLTT International Web Site at the following URL: http://www.qltt.com
+You can obtain information related to study materials and other important details pertaining to the Solicitors Qualifiying Examination (SQE) at the following URL: https://www.qlts.com/sqe

-No. Northwestern California University does not offer a Non-Bar Juris Doctor (J.D.) program.
+No. Northwestern California University does not offer any law degree programs other than the standard Juris Doctor degree program?

 May I transfer units completed at other law schools to Northwestern California University?

-How can I get further information about the school's programs and obtain an enrollment application?
+How can I get further information about the school's accredited law study program and obtain an enrollment application?

-Information about our school and an application for enrollment are located on the web at http://www.nwculaw.edu.
+Information about the accredited law study program at Northwestern California University and an application for enrollment are located on the web at http://www.nwculaw.edu.